fiverecords/SuperTimecodeConverter/README.md

 3. **Select the frame rate** or let it auto-detect from the input signal
 4. The timecode display in the center shows the current time in real-time

+### Output Frame Offsets

+Each timecode output (MTC, Art-Net, LTC) has an independent frame offset control (-30 to +30 frames).
+Use this to compensate for device latency or to intentionally advance/delay timecode to specific destinations.
+Double-click the offset slider to reset to zero.

 ### Audio Thru

 The Audio Thru feature lets you route audio (e.g., music or program audio) from a channel on the LTC input device to a separate output device.
 This is useful when your LTC signal arrives on one channel while program audio arrives on another — you can decode LTC and pass through the audio independently.